Earwax: Ear irrigation

-Curette and cotton swabs
+Mechanical removal using a curette or cotton swabs

-Earwax can be removed with an ear pick/curette, which physically dislodges the earwax and scoops it out of the ear canal.
+Earwax can be removed with an ear pick or curette, which physically dislodges the earwax and scoops it out of the ear canal.
 In the West, use of ear picks is usually only done by health professionals.
 Curetting earwax using an ear pick was common in ancient Europe and is still practised in East Asia.
 Since the earwax of most Asians is of the dry type, it is extremely easily removed by light scraping with an ear pick, as it simply falls out in large pieces or dry flakes.

+In the late 2010s, battery-operated 'smart' curette earwax removal devices were introduced to the commercial personal grooming market.
+These endoscope-like devices are roughly the size and shape of a thick ballpoint pen, combining a miniature digital video camera, LED light source, Wi-Fi connectivity, and various earwax removal attachments.
+Patients could then connect this electronic curette device to a mobile app on their smartphone and view a real-time video feed of the curette in the ear canal.
+With practice and careful technique, the device enables patients to inspect their own ear canals and remove excess earwax while also visualizing the tympanic membrane.
+However, concerns remain regarding the risks of accidentally breaking the delicate skin within the ear canal or perforating the eardrum.

 It is generally advised not to use cotton swabs (Q-Tips or cotton buds), as doing so will likely push the wax farther down the ear canal, and if used carelessly, perforate the eardrum.
 Abrasion of the ear canal, particularly after water has entered from swimming or bathing, can lead to ear infection.
 Also, the cotton head may fall off and become lodged in the ear canal.
 Therefore, cotton swabs should be used only to clean the external ear.

-Ear candles and vacuuming
+Ear candles

-Ear candling, also called ear coning or thermal-auricular therapy, is an alternative medicine practice claimed to improve general health and well-being by lighting one end of a hollow candle and placing the unlit end in the ear canal.
-It, however, is not recommended as it is dangerous, ineffective, and counterproductive.
-Advocates say that the dark residue that shows after the procedure consists of extracted earwax, proving the efficacy of the procedure.
-Studies have shown that the same dark residue is left, whether or not the candle (which is made of cotton fabric and beeswax and leaves a residue after burning) is inserted into an ear.
-This demonstrates that the waxy residue is derived from the burnt candle wax itself and not the ear.
-The color of the candle wax matches the light brown-colored wax of the human ear, making the distinction between the two waxes more difficult for a layperson.
-Because the candle itself is a hollow tube, some of the hot burnt wax could drop down inside the candle, into the ear canal, potentially injuring the eardrum.
+Ear candling is a dangerous, ineffective, and counterproductive alternative medicine practice that involves lighting a hollow candle and placing the unlit end in the ear canal.
+Advocates say that the dark residue appearing on the candle after the procedure consists of extracted earwax, but studies show that the same dark residue is left regardless of whether the candle is inserted into an ear, as the residue is derived from the candle itself and not the ear.
 The American Academy of Otolaryngology states that ear candles are not a safe option for removing ear wax, and that no controlled studies or scientific evidence support their use for ear wax removal.
-Survey responses from medical specialists (otolaryngologists) in the United Kingdom reported ear injuries from ear candling including; burns, ear canal occlusions and ear drum perforations and secondary ear canal infections with temporary hearing loss.
-The Food and Drug Administration has successfully taken several regulatory actions against the sale and distribution of ear candles since 1996, including seizing ear candle products and ordering injunctions.
-They are now marked as "providing no health benefit".
+Survey responses from medical specialists (otolaryngologists) in the United Kingdom reported ear injuries including burns, ear canal occlusions and ear drum perforations and secondary ear canal infections with temporary hearing loss from ear candling.
+The Food and Drug Administration has taken several regulatory actions against the sale and distribution of ear candles since 1996, including seizing ear candle products and ordering injunctions, and ear candles are now marked as "providing no health benefit".